fernandovbs/nextjs-blog/posts/deploy-multiple-wordpress-sites.md

 ---
 title: 'Managing multiple wordpress sites using Bitbucket pipelines'
-date: '2020-01-02'
+date: '2020-07-10'
 ---

 If you are working in an agency or as a freelancer.
 Chances are that you spend a lot of time keeping your WordPress installations up to date.

-In this article, I'll show you an alternative that will allow you to distribute changes to all sites from a specific host simultaneously using [Bitbucket pipelines](https://bitbucket.org/product/features/pipelines) and a bare repository.
+In this article, I'll show you an alternative that will allow you to distribute changes to all sites from a specific host simultaneously using <a href="https://bitbucket.org/product/features/pipelines" target="_blank" rel="nofollow">Bitbucket pipelines</a> and a bare repository.

 *Note: In this article I'll be using ubuntu 18.04.*

 ### Git bare
 In order to automate the process of distribute our updates to multiple wp instalations, keeping track of all configured sites, we'll be using a git bare clone of our repository.
-But what is a bare repository?
-[Quoting the docs](https://www.git-scm.com/docs/git-clone#Documentation/git-clone.txt---bare) we have:
+But what is a bare repository? <a href="https://www.git-scm.com/docs/git-clone#Documentation/git-clone.txt---bare" target="_blank" rel="nofollow">Quoting the docs</a> we have:

 > That is, instead of creating <directory> and placing the administrative files in <directory>/.git, make the <directory> itself the $GIT_DIR.
 This obviously implies the --no-checkout because there is nowhere to check out the working tree.
 Also the branch heads at the remote are copied directly to corresponding local branch heads, without mapping them to refs/remotes/origin/.
 When this option is used, neither remote-tracking branches nor the related configuration variables are created.